We have often been asked – why the name Proggio? If it is connected to projects, why not “Projjio” with a J?

 Like Projects, It’s All About The Journey

-For the amateur riders amongst us, the first 250 km’s of the Milan to San-Remo race may look slightly pointless; if ultimately, the race is decided over the final hill and last 2km sprint, why bother with the 7 hours of racing before that?
+For the amateur riders among us, the first 250 km’s of the Milan to San-Remo race may look slightly pointless; if ultimately, the race is decided over the final hill and last 2km sprint, why bother with the 7 hours of racing before that?

 However, professional cycling teams taking part in the race know the truth.
 While the race may indeed be decided on the last hill, the journey starts from the very first kilometer.
 Each rider takes his turn to protect his teammates from wind and snow, shares his food and drinks, deals with technical problems, crashes and punctures – such a demanding and treacherous race cannot be won by a single cyclist!
 It is all about the team and its journey before and over the final hill.